irelius/test-deployment/API-docs-AirBnB.md

 * Require Authentication: true
 * Request
   * Method: GET
-  * Route path: /api/spots/:spotId/bookings   <!-- initially /bookings/:spotId -->
+  * Route path: /api/spots/:spotId/bookings   <!-- 1st rev: initially /bookings/:spotId -->
   * Body: none

 * Successful Response: If you ARE NOT the owner of the spot.